adi1090x/canvas/README.md

 ### Usage

-Here's a [list](https://imagemagick.org/www/script/color.php) of all supported color names.
+Though you can pick colors, Here's a [list](https://imagemagick.org/www/script/color.php) of all supported color names.

 **1**.
 Generate random blured wallpaper...